Surgical Procedures: Surgery and Staging for Esophageal Cancer

 - Heartburn, nausea, and/or vomiting.

-- Dumping syndrome (when food moves too quickly from the stomach to the small intestine which can cause nausea, feeling of fullness and diarrhea).
+- Dumping syndrome (when food moves too quickly from the stomach to the small intestine which can cause nausea, feeling of fullness, and diarrhea).

 What is recovery like?

-Recovery from esophageal cancer surgery will depend on the type of procedure you have had.
+Recovery from esophageal cancer surgery will depend on the type of procedure you had.
 At times, a long hospital stay is needed.

 You will be taught how to care for your incisions and feeding tube, if needed, before leaving the hospital.
 You will learn how to change your diet if needed.